 Another offering from Daiwa that really shines in the saltwater world is the Saltist, they even conveniently put where it shines in the name!

 Now there are 2 different styles of the Saltist:

 - One is a conventional reel with level wind,

 - The other is a conventional saltwater baitcaster without a level wind setup.

 This section will focus on the conventional baitcaster style.
 For one, this reel has an excellent drag system that when fully applied gives the reel 25 pounds of drag pressure at the spool, which translates to a ton of power when fighting large fish.

 Constructed from machined aluminum, anodized for maximum corrosion resistance against the harsh salty water that reels are subjected to while giving it an incredibly sturdy and reliable reel housing.

-The free drag and spool system also give this reel incredible casting distance while the spool payout due to the free spool technique allows anglers superb control while using live bait.
+The free drag and spool system also gives this reel incredible casting distance while the spool payout due to the free spool technique allows anglers superb control while using live bait.